 The Republic of the Philippines, comprised of 7,107 islands, is home to nearly 104 million residents.
 A mix of ethnic groups is present, including Tagalog, Cebuano, Ilocano and others.
 The official languages are Filipino (based on Tagalog) and English, but 8 major dialects are also recognized.
 Christian religions, primarily Roman Catholicism, are widely practiced.

-The following applicants are eligible for the WHFC Philippines Adoption Program.
-Please note that eligibility requirements for adoptive parents are usually determined by adoption officials in the child’s birth country, not WHFC.
+The following applicants are eligible for the Wide Horizons For Children Philippines Adoption Program.
+Please note that eligibility requirements for adoptive parents are usually determined by adoption officials in the child’s birth country.

 Married Heterosexual Couples Age 27 and Older

-- Married 3 years or more; 1 year of marriage and 2 years of cohabitation is also recognized
+- Married three years or more; one year of marriage and two years of cohabitation is also recognized

 - Adoptive mother must be no more than 45 years older than the child

-- At least 5 years of strong family religious practice required
+- At least five years of strong family religious practice required

 Children Who Need Families

 Boys and girls as young as age 1 and usually no older than age 8 are typically matched through this program.
-Applicants must be open to a child of either gender or can request a boy.
-Qualified applicants can ask to be matched with 2 or more siblings.
+Applicants must be open to a child of either gender.
+Qualified applicants may ask to be matched with two or more siblings.
 Children are cared for in orphanages or foster homes.
 They are usually placed into care due to the death of one or both parents, poverty, abandonment, abuse, neglect, social stigma or the presence of special needs.
 Specialized services are provided to children who qualify while in care.